owcz/Farfetch/README.md

 * Improve the cache file to hold different things.
 * Make the bar label inside the actual bar, that would look cool.
 * Text and bar colors inside settings file.
+* Move rplc and other functions to another header.

 <div align="center">
 	<i>Pokémon, Pokémon character names, Nintendo 3DS, Nintendo DS, Wii, Wii U, and Wiiware are trademarks of Nintendo.</i>